Samuel Hollister Jackson: Death

+Those nearby attempted unsuccessfully to save him, as did a Vermont National Guard detachment.
+He drowned, and the next day his body was recovered from the Potash approximately a mile from where he was last seen.

 Family

-In 1909, Jackson married his first cousin, Mabel Maude Parkyn (1874–1968), the daughter of Col. James Parkyn (1841-1909) and Margaret Beale Atkinson (1841-1919).
-Jackson's mother, Mary Ann Parkyn, was Col. James Parkyn's sister.
+In 1909, Jackson married his cousin, Mabel Maude Parkyn (1874–1968), the daughter of Col. James Parkyn (1841-1909) and Margaret Beale Atkinson (1841-1919).
+Her brother, Dr. Herbert A. Parkyn, was a prominent figure in the New Thought movement and founder of The Chicago School of Psychology.
+Herbert Parkyn died in December 1927, one month after Jackson’s death, leaving Mabel widowed and having lost her brother within the same year.

-They were the parents of two sons, Nelson Parkyn Jackson (1910–1960) and Samuel Hollister Jackson (1916–1995).
+They were the parents of two sons, Nelson Parkyn Jackson (1910–1960) a decorated U.S. Air Force colonel, and Samuel Hollister Jackson II (1916–1995) a decorated U.S. Air Force Lt. colonel.